 Segments per code

 If you click on the blue arrow in the toolbar, MAXQDA switches the display to “segments with code”.
 Segments are then counted rather than documents.
 The results table shows how many segments the listed codes have been assigned to in the selected documents.

 In the second line of the table, you can see that the “Parents” code has been assigned to 30 segments within the analyzed data.
 This corresponds to 22,4% of the analyzed coded segments.

 By clicking on the chart symbol in the upper left corner, the currently displayed frequency table can be displayed as a bar, column, or circle chart.
 Refer to the Frequency Tables and Subcodes section for further information on charts.

 Export and print code frequencies

-The current display can be printed and exported via the usual symbols on the top right corner of the window.
+The current display (table or chart) can be printed and exported via the usual symbols on the top right corner of the window.

-Copy to clipboard – copies the current status to the clipboard to allow you to then paste it into a report, presentation or graphics software.
+Copy – copies the current view to the clipboard to allow you to then paste it into a report, presentation or graphics software.

 Print – prints the currently displayed window.

 Export – exports frequency tables as Excel files or as web pages in HTML format.
 Exports charts as image files in PNG or SVG format or in EMF format (Windows only).